bocchino/fprime/docs/Design/data-products.md

       See TODO.

 Note that when using data products, you need to develop only the producer components.
-The other components are provided for you by F'.
+The other components are provided by F'.

-## 3. FPP Models
+## 3. Producer Components

+In this section we provide more detail about producer components.

+### 3.1.
+FPP Modeling

-In this section we summarize the features of the FPP modeling language used in constructing data product producer components.
+First we summarize the features of the FPP modeling language used in constructing data product producer components.
 Each of these features is fully documented in _The FPP User's Guide_ and _The FPP Language Specification_.

-### 3.1.
+#### 3.1.1.
 Ports

 FPP provides the following special ports for managing data products: